New service added: Route extension to East Town, University of Minnesota

 New Park and Ride

-On Tuesday, Sept.
-6, Plymouth Metrolink will also open the new Dunkirk Park and Ride at the Plymouth Presbyterian parking lot, 3755 Dunkirk Lane N.
+The new Dunkirk Park and Ride is open at the Plymouth Presbyterian parking lot, 3755 Dunkirk Lane N.

 Riders can park their vehicles for no additional cost and catch Metrolink buses – including the new 774 extension to East Town and the U of M.